deepkashiwa20/Urban_Concept_Drift/README.md

 ## Parameters & Configuration

-You can implement different configuration by modifying the parameters in the `setting/Param.py` file.
+You can implement different configurations by modifying the parameters in the `setting/Param.py` file.
 Here's a detailed description of the parameters:

 - `DATA_SET`: Specify which dataset to use, including PeMS20/Beijing/Electricity/COVID-CHI.